 Uraemia predisposes to age-adjusted cardiovascular morbidity and mortality.
 Non-dialysis chronic kidney disease (CKD) G3b or worse is associated with a significant excess mortality (1).
 The development of cardiovascular disease in patients with CKD is multifaceted.
 It includes macrovascular structural changes, metabolic abnormalities in calcium and phosphate, hypertension, iron deficiency, anemia and volume overload, which all play their part at increasing the cardiovascular risk.
 Indeed, mortality rates from conventional cardiac causes like myocardial infarction are more common in patients with CKD and may relate to factors other than conventional coronary artery disease (2).
 Previously we have shown that in a single centre study of 955 patients with heart failure and CKD, the prevalence of anemia was 32% (3).
 Furthermore 43% of patients with identified anemia and 15% of those without anemia from the total cohort had iron and/or folate deficiency and survival was worse in deficient patients (3).
 Hence iron may be an important substrate for optimal cardiac function and reduction in cardiac risk as noted in the recent PIVOTAL study (4).

-Iron plays a key role in the cellular uptake of oxygen, transport, storage and metabolism in both skeletal and cardiac muscle (5, 6).
+In addition, iron plays a key role in the cellular uptake of oxygen, transport, storage and metabolism in both skeletal and cardiac muscle (5, 6).
 The rationale therefore for the current study is based on evidence that myocardial energy production is a crucial aspect of cardiac function.
 The heart consumes large quantities of energy for myofibril contraction and maintenance of ionic gradients.
 Abnormalities in myocardial energy metabolism develop in uraemic patients (7, 8).
 Mitochondria are the main source of energy upon which cardiomyocytes depend for their contraction.
 In an animal model of stressed hearts with CKD and iron deficiency, Taylor et al showed that there was an increase in stage 4 respiration and uncoupling proteins leading to mitochondrial dysfunction and an increase in transition pore formation leading to impaired contractile function of myocytes (9).
 Therefore, iron deficiency may lead to mitochondrial dysfunction through possible effects on transition pore opening and subsequent inhibition of the protective pathway and activation of apoptosis.
 In addition, chronic deficiency of iron may subsequently lead to adaptive structural changes in cardiac myocytes (10).
 This effect on the cardiac myocytes will undoubtedly lead to reduced exercise capacity and physical performance (11, 12).

 In addition, data from Piga et al (personal communication, Italy) in Frederich’s ataxia exposed to iron chelation has shown mitochondrial dysfunction which requires iron supplementation to restore function.
 Correction of this iron deficiency in patients with CKD and either functional or absolute iron deficiency may lead to improved mitochondrial and hence cardiac function.
 Iron treatment may also correct anemia, has been shown to improve skeletal muscle function (13), and may have other pleotropic effects.